-- (1) For more detailed information about the financial derivatives in our portfolio, please refer to the Consolidated Condensed Schedule of Investments as of December 31, 2018 contained in our consolidated financial statements. - (2) In the table above, fair value of certain derivative transactions are shown on a net basis.
+- (1) For more detailed information about the financial derivatives in our portfolio, please refer to Note 8 of the notes to consolidated financial statements for the year ended December 31, 2019. - 2) In the table above, fair value of certain derivative transactions are shown on a net basis.
 The accompanying financial statements separate derivative transactions as either assets or liabilities.
-As of December 31, 2018, derivative assets and derivative liabilities were \$20.0 million and \$(20.8) million, respectively, for a net fair value of \$(0.8) million, as reflected in "Net Total" above - (3) Notional value represents number of underlying shares multiplied by the closing price of the underlying security. - (4) Notional value represents the number of underlying index units multiplied by the reference price. - (5) Notional value represents the total face amount of U.S. Treasury securities underlying all contracts held.
-As of December 31, 2018, a total of 1,516 short U.S. Treasury futures contracts were held. - (6) Every \$1,000,000 in notional value represents one contract. - (7) Short notional value represents U.S. Dollars to be received by us at the maturity of the forward contract. - (8) Notional value represents the total face amount of currency futures underlying all contracts held.
-As of December 31, 2018, a total of 411 short foreign currency futures contracts were held. - (9) As of December 31, 2018, includes interest rate caps and interest rate "basis" swaps whereby we pay one floating rate and receive a different floating rate.
+As of December 31, 2019, derivative assets and derivative liabilities were \$16.8 million and \$(27.6) million, respectively, for a net fair value of \$(10.8) million, as reflected in "Net Total" above. - (3) Notional value represents the face amount of the underlying asset. - (4) Notional value represents the total face amount of U.S. Treasury securities underlying all contracts held.
+As of December 31, 2019, a total of 160 short U.S. Treasury futures contracts were held. - (5) Every \$1,000,000 in notional value represents one contract.
+Short notional value represents U.S. Dollars to be received by us at the maturity of the forward contract

+As of December 31, 2020, our Consolidated Balance Sheet reflected total assets of \$3.4 billion and total liabilities of \$2.5 billion.
 As of December 31, 2019, our Consolidated Balance Sheet reflected total assets of \$4.3 billion and total liabilities of \$3.5 billion.
-Our investments in securities, loans, and unconsolidated entities, financial derivatives, and real estate owned included in total assets were \$4.0 billion as of December 31, 2019.
-Our investments in securities sold short and financial derivatives included in total liabilities were \$101.0 million as of December 31, 2019.
-As of December 31, 2019, investments in securities sold short consisted principally of short positions in sovereign bonds and U.S. Treasury securities, which we primarily use to hedge the risk of rising interest rates and foreign currency risk.
+Our investments in securities, loans, and unconsolidated entities, financial derivatives, and real estate owned included in total assets were \$3.1 billion and \$4.0 billion as of December 31, 2020 and 2019, respectively.
+Our investments in securities sold short and financial derivatives included in total liabilities were \$63.2 million and \$101.0 million as of December 31, 2020 and 2019, respectively.
+As of December 31, 2020, investments in securities sold short consisted principally of short positions in sovereign bonds.
+As of December 31, 2019, investments in securities sold short consisted principally of short positions in sovereign bonds and U.S. Treasury securities.
+We primarily use short positions in sovereign bonds and U.S. Treasury securities to hedge the risk of rising interest rates and foreign currency risk.